Organizing a Successful Fundraising Event...As easy as B-I-N-G-O

 - Are you actively marketing your event ahead of time or relying mainly on word-of-mouth?

-- About how many people regularly get engaged with your group or organization’s events?
+- How many people regularly engage with your group or organization’s events?

 Not sure you’ll be able to command a crowd of 200-300?

 That’s OK!
 Your bingo fundraiser can still be a big winner with the proper planning and games that get people excited.

 Despite being centered around a grid, bingo lends itself to thinking outside the box.

 The games you play at your bingo fundraiser can vary in rules and structure and prizes can be made to fit your location, the size of your crowd, audience age (and attention span) and your fundraising goals.